Understanding Full-Spectrum Cannabis: What You Need to Know

 Q: Is full-spectrum worth it?

-A: For people who value flavour, balance, and experience, many feel it is.
+A: For those who value flavour, balance, and experience, many feel it is.

 Final Take: Full-Spectrum Is About the Whole Plant